 Transport for NSW approach

-Noise and vibration are unavoidable in a major project such as the Parramatta Light Rail.
-Transport for NSW (TfNSW) works hard to minimise impacts on the community.
+Noise and vibration are unavoidable in a major project such as the Parramatta Light Rail; however, Transport for NSW (TfNSW) and its contractors worked hard to minimise impacts on the community.

-Specific works to minimise the duration of construction are prioritised.
-Community feedback is taken into account when designing construction programs.
+For example, specific works were prioritised to minimise the duration of construction and community feedback was taken into account when designing construction programs.

-TfNSW is generally not permitted to work in any one location for more than four nights in a seven-day period.
-This ensures the community receives regular respite while construction works are ongoing.
+TfNSW was generally not permitted to work in any one location for more than four nights in a seven-day period to ensures the community received regular respite during construction.

 Impact on property